Engin-Boot/pong-stage-RV313/Stage0/PlayingCategory/Offline.md

 This Module is for the players who want to play offline.

-### Scenario : Player2 is System
+### Scenario : First player is System

-Given : The game running on system and the Player1 is selected and ready to play.
+Given : The game running on system and the First Player is selected and ready to play.

 When : We select play offline.

-Then : The game start with system as Player2.
+Then : The game start with system as Second Player.

-### Scenario : Player2 is Not System
+### Scenario : Second Player is Not System

-Given : The game running on system and the Player1 is selected and ready to play.
+Given : The game running on system and the First Player is selected and ready to play.

-When : We select play offline and Add Player2 Details.
+When : We select play offline and Add Second Player Details.

-Then : The game start with Player2.
+Then : The game start with Second Player.